pereznetworks/TD-Project8/README.md

     Since gulp.util is a core part of Gulp pre-v4 Using Gulp pre-v4 is not recommeneded due to gulp-util's very-outdated deps and vulnerabilities

-    see issue #1: migrate to gulp v4 for updates on migration
+    see issue #1: migrate to gulp v4 for updates on the migration

 # Summary: